 How do I get notified of future updates to the Bark for Kids app?

-Do I need to go through all of those steps every time there is an update?
+Do I need to go through all of these steps every time there is an update?

 You will simply have to download new app updates by navigating to bark.us/android on your child's device.

-You can also follow step-by-step directions for updating the app with the button below:
+You can also follow instructions and a walkthrough video for updating the app below:

 Need additional assistance?

-If you're having any issues with setting up your child's Android devices, please don't hesitate to reach out to us.
+If you're having any issues with setting up your child's Android device, please don't hesitate to reach out to us.